|Sales & Marketing|

-Bank of America Merchant Services (bankofamerica.com), also called BA Merchant Services and Banc of America Merchant Service, is one of the largest merchant account providers in the United States.
-Surprisingly, Bank of America uses First Data (and recently added TSYS) as its credit card processor.
+Bank of America Merchant Services (bankofamerica.com), also called BA Merchant Services and Banc of America Merchant Services, is one of the largest merchant account providers in the United States.
+Surprisingly, Bank of America uses First Data (and recently added TSYS) as its backend credit card processor.
 It is claimed that this partnership has resulted in one out of five of all U.S. credit card sales being transacted through Bank of America Merchant Services.
 A main benefit of having your business checking account and merchant account through Bank of America is that your credit card sales will usually be deposited a full day sooner than if you were with a third-party merchant account provider.

 Bank of America was founded in 1930 and is headquartered at 100 North Tryon Street, Charlotte, NC 28255.
 The CEO of Bank of America Merchant Services is Tim Tynan.